 Decisions in the department are guided by the department chair in association with the department's core faculty.
-The department office is staffed by three full-time employees, the Administrative Manager, the Program Coordinator, and the Office Associate, in addition to a graduate associate who serves as the Undergraduate Academic Advisor.
-WGSS also has its own subject librarian, 58 associated faculty members, and approximately 30 graduate students.
+The department office is staffed by three full-time employees, the Business Manager, Curricula and Outreach Specialist, and the Graduate Program Coordinator.
+WGSS also has its own subject librarian, 65 associated faculty members, and approximately 25 graduate students.